spadefoot/kohana-orm-leap/README.md

 ## Future Development

 This project is constantly being improved and extended.
-Here is a list of some of the features to come:

-* Plugin for Cubrid SQL.
-* Plugins for NoSQL databases: e.g. [CouchDB](http://couchdb.apache.org/), [DynamoDB](http://aws.amazon.com/dynamodb/), [MongoDB](http://www.mongodb.org/), and XML RDB.
-* Master / Slave support.
-* More unit tests.

-If you would like to take on some of these features, please fork this project and then send a [pull request](http://help.github.com/send-pull-requests/) when your done.
+If you would like to contribute to LEAP, please fork this project and then send us your additions/modifications using a [pull request](http://help.github.com/send-pull-requests/).

-## License (Apache v2.0)
+## License

+Except as otherwise noted, LEAP is licensed under the Apache License, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html).

+### Apache v2.0

-Copyright 2011-2012 Spadefoot
+Copyright © 2011–2013 Spadefoot Team.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use these files except in compliance with the License.
 You may obtain a copy of the License at: